DCASE-REPO/dcase2019_task2_baseline/README.md

 A few notes about some of the hyperparameters:

-* Label Smoothing: This was introduced in Inception v3 [3] and converts each ground truth label into a blend of the original label and 0.5 (representing a uniform probability distribution).
+* **Label Smoothing**: This was introduced in Inception v3 [3] and converts each ground truth label into a blend of the original label and 0.5 (representing a uniform probability distribution).
 The higher the `lsmooth` hyperparameter (in the range [0, 1]), the more the labels are blended towards 0.5.
 This is useful when training with noisy labels that we don't trust.

-* Warm Start: As mentioned in the Usage section earlier, specifying `warmstart=1` requires also specifying a `--warmstart_checkpoint` flag as well as optionally the `--warmstart_{include,exclude}_scopes` flags.
+* **Warm Start**: As mentioned in the Usage section earlier, specifying `warmstart=1` requires also specifying a `--warmstart_checkpoint` flag as well as optionally the `--warmstart_{include,exclude}_scopes` flags.

-* Exponential Decay: Setting `lrdecay` greater than 0 will enable exponential decay of learning rate, as described in the TensorFlow documentation to [tf.train.exponential_decay](https://www.tensorflow.org/api_docs/python/tf/train/exponential_decay).
+* **Exponential Decay**: Setting `lrdecay` greater than 0 will enable exponential decay of learning rate, as described in the TensorFlow documentation to [tf.train.exponential_decay](https://www.tensorflow.org/api_docs/python/tf/train/exponential_decay).
 You will also need to specify the `--epoch_num_batches` flag to specify the number of batches in an epoch for the training dataset that you will be using, as well as the `decay_epochs` hyperparameter if you want to change the default number of epochs before the learning rate changes.

 An aside on computing epoch sizes: We can use a simple back-of-the-envelope calculation of epoch sizes from dataset size because we use uncompressed WAVs with a fixed sample rate (44.1 kHz) and a